Kafka Streams: Real-Time Stream Processing Applications

 Conclusion

-Kafka Streams is a powerful library for building stream processing applications that integrate tightly with Kafka.
+Kafka Streams is a powerful library for stream processing applications that integrate tightly with Kafka.
 It provides exactly-once processing, stateful operations, and elastic scaling within the Kafka ecosystem.

 The limitation is the Kafka boundary.
 When your processing must span multiple systems, or when you need advanced windowing features, dedicated stream processing frameworks like Apache Flink become necessary.